openssl/tools/HOWTO-make-a-release.md

 ## Updating the website

 Push the website changes you made earlier to the OpenSSL website repo.
 When you do this, the website will get updated and a script to flush the Akamai CDN cache will be run.
-You can look at things on www-origin.openssl.org; the CDN-hosted www.openssl.org should only be a few minutes delayed.
+You can look at things on www-origin.openssl.org;
+the CDN-hosted www.openssl.org should only be a few minutes delayed.

 # Post-publishing tasks

 ## Check the website

-Verify that the release notes, which are built from the CHANGES file in the release, have been updated.
+Verify that the release notes, which are built from the CHANGES.md file in the release, have been updated.
 This is done automatically by the commit-hook, but if you see a problem, try the following steps on `dev.openssl.org`:

     cd /var/www/openssl
     sudo -u openssl -H make relupd